 We buy residential freehold ground rent portfolios of all sizes and with varying lease terms across England and Wales.
 These can be blocks of flats or converted houses containing flats but not freeholds for houses.
 If there are existing problems with the freehold, such as ground rent or building insurance arrears, maintenance issues or ongoing disputes, we’ll buy these problems together with your freehold interest.

-We aim to complete the transaction within four weeks of receiving a contract from your solicitor.
+We aim to complete the transaction within four to six weeks of receiving a contract from your solicitor.
 On completion, the funds will be sent to you via your solicitor.
+If your tenants qualify for the Right of First Refusal, you will be required to serve them with Section 5 Notices, which provides two months to accept the offer to purchase the freehold.
+We can provide this service on your behalf, for free.

 In most cases, when you sell your freehold ground rents you have a legal obligation to offer any qualifying tenants the Right of First Refusal (ROFR).
 ROFR is offered by way of an official notice named Section 5 and is provided by Part 1 of the Landlord and Tenant Act 1987.
 Failure to serve the Section 5 Notice and comply with the legal requirements of the Act can result in a criminal conviction and a fine of up to £5000.
 You will also have to undo the sale transaction and bear all the costs for doing so.